Welcome to Wild Swimming!

 If that list has you convinced, you might be wondering how to get started.
 Here are our top tips for finding a river to swim in.

 Finding your first swimming spot can feel daunting; there are so many rivers out there, but how do you know which ones are best?

 - Wild Swim is a fantastic, global resource for wild swimmers.
 It has a comprehensive map, containing some of the best places to swim.
 People leave reviews of different swimming spots, including any hazards worth watching out for.

 - Are you trespassing?
-Use this guide from the Outdoor Swimming Society to check you aren’t trespassing on private land.
+Use this guide to check you aren’t trespassing on private land.

 - Ask around the area – it’s possible that local people will know of good swimming spots.
 You could try putting a post up on your town’s Facebook page (if it has one)!